nabto/nabto5-releases/README.md

 # Nabto5-releases

-nabto-embedded-sdk releases for nabto edge 5.2+ exists on github. [nabto-embedded-sdk](https://github.com/nabto/nabto-embedded-sdk)
+In releases for Nabto Edge 5.2+, only the Nabto Client SDK is released on this repo.
+For future releases:

+* [nabto-embedded-sdk](https://github.com/nabto/nabto-embedded-sdk) is released on Github.
+* [Nabto Client Edge Tunnel](https://github.com/nabto/nabto-client-edge-tunnel) is released on Github.
+* [Nabto Client SDK Examples](https://github.com/nabto/nabto-client-sdk-examples) is released on Github.

 This repository contains released software for the Nabto 5 platform.
 Each release has its own folder named as the version number of that release.
-A full release consists of a Nabto Embedded SDK release, a Nabto Client SDK release, and a number of example applications showing how to use the SDKs.
-Each release will have a README detailing the release
-.